sekerefe/TRPolEcon_Public/README.md

 Our approach combines traditional archival research with cutting-edge tools, including large language models (LLMs), to generate AI-supported essays that undergo rigorous human review.
 The project aims to create an openly accessible, searchable platform for researchers interested in Turkish economic history, political economy, and digital historiography.

+Our research findings are currently under review and will be published in _The Palgrave Encyclopaedia of Turkish Economists and Economics_ in 2026, with the full project scheduled for completion in 2031. _The Palgrave Encyclopaedia of Turkish Economists and Economics_ is a digital humanities project that documents over 700 economists, translators, and thinkers who have shaped economic thought in the Ottoman Empire and the Republic of Türkiye since the 1800s.
+Drawing from _The Turkish Political Economy Database, from the 1800s to Date_, the project curates detailed biographical, bibliographical, and textual data, using AI tools for analysis and essay generation. _The Palgrave Encyclopaedia of Turkish Economists and Economics_ includes contributions from Turkish and non-Turkish scholars, practitioners, and policymakers.
+AI-assisted tools and large language models, are employed to summarise, visualise, and interpret historical data.
+Final entries undergo rigorous human review to ensure academic integrity and accuracy.
+The project not only enhances understanding of Türkiye’s intellectual history of economics but also demonstrates the potential of computational methods and AI tools in historical research.

 ---

 ## Project Objectives